Alfredo-Vargas/.wasi/projects/vim_shortcuts.md

 ### Plugins related

+- `ColorizerToggle` : to switch on and off the hex code colors
 - `siw<char>` : to surround inner word by the passed char
 - `<C-z>` : to go to zen mode